EjazSayyed/neptune-utils/README.md

 ## Flow
 Prerequisites:

--Provision Amazon Neptune Cluster (single node) -Create Amazon S3 bucket
+- Provision Amazon Neptune Cluster (single node)
+- Create Amazon S3 bucket
--Provision an Amazon EC2 instance with Instance Profile that allows to read/write to Amazon S3 -Install and configure Java and Maven on the above EC2 instance.
+- Provision an Amazon EC2 instance with Instance Profile that allows to read/write to Amazon S3
+- Install and configure Java and Maven on the above EC2 instance.
 For more details please visit https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-java.html.
 Follow previous doc link upto step#4.
--Install Apache Tinkerpop Gremlin client and configure the connectivity to Amazon Neptune as described here - https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-console.html
+- Install Apache Tinkerpop Gremlin client and configure the connectivity to Amazon Neptune as described here - https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-console.html

 1. The user downloads neptune-utils from this gitHub repo
 2. The user generates Twitter sample data using Neptune utilities (in Amazon S3)